-Massage comes through 10 vibrating motors which help relax without distracting.
+Massage comes through 10 vibrating motors which help relax without distraction.
 Heating comes from 3 separate locations.
 Has multiple settings to put massage and heat elements in places you want them to be.
 Easy to install.

 Depending on your height, the massage aspect may not reach places you need it to.
+The 12V car adapter must be purchased separately.

 Seat features dual-zone heating for personalized warmth with overheating protection.
 Has 6 vibrating motors to help remove aches and tension with 5 modes that you can program to your liking, making it useful in the home, office, or vehicle.